uchuhimo/kotlinx-bimap/README.md

 ## Using in your projects

-This library are published to [Maven Central](https://search.maven.org/artifact/com.uchuhimo/kotlinx-bimap), [JCenter](https://bintray.com/uchuhimo/maven/kotlinx-bimap) and [JitPack](https://jitpack.io/#uchuhimo/kotlinx-bimap).
+This library has been published to [Maven Central](https://search.maven.org/artifact/com.uchuhimo/kotlinx-bimap), [JCenter](https://bintray.com/uchuhimo/maven/kotlinx-bimap) and [JitPack](https://jitpack.io/#uchuhimo/kotlinx-bimap).

 ### Maven